 The first record of pea leaf weevil in Alberta was in 1997, and it was first found in Saskatchewan in 2007.
 In the fall of 2019, it’s presence was confirmed in northwest Manitoba near Swan River.

 Since then it has been confirmed near Gilbert Plains, Dauphin and, in the spring of 2021, near Plumas as well.

-Only field peas and faba beans are potentially at risk of damage from pea leaf weevil.
-Other crops in the bean family may be fed on by adults but do not suffer significant damage from larvae.
+Only field peas and faba beans are at risk of damage from pea leaf weevil.
+Other crops in the legume family (soybeans, dry beans) may be fed on by adults but do not suffer significant damage from larvae.

-For more information regarding pea leaf weevil scouting methods, thresholds and management, see NDSU’s Integrated Pest Management of Pea Leaf Weevil factsheet.
+- For more information regarding pea leaf weevil scouting methods, thresholds and management, see SPG’s Pea Leaf Weevil factsheet or NDSU’s Integrated Pest Management of Pea Leaf Weevil factsheet.

 - For a video explaining the action thresholds of pea leaf weevil and how to scout for feeding damage, view Pulse School: Scouting the Elusive Pea Leaf Weevil.